RustAU/Virtual/README.md

 # Virtual Info
 Rust Australia Virtual Meetup and Kiwis welcome too and any other who can bear the timezone difference

+This repository serves as virtual RSVP tracking and Call for Papers submissions

+[RustAU/Sydney](https://github.com/RustAU/Sydney) repository serves as RSVP in Sydney in person

 Join us in Discord

 https://discord.gg/jdfCdd2R

 # Virtual Meetups